Getting Sick When You Travel | What To Do + Preventative Tips

 Has it ever happened to you?

-The last time I was very sick was when I was traveling was in Morocco in September (2016).
+The last time I was very sick was when I was travelling was in Morocco (September 2016).

 It.
 Was.
 Horrible.

 I got sick from eating shellfish in Essaouira, which is on the coast of Morocco.
 For lunch, I decided to order some shellfish.
 My travel companions (my brother and sister-in-law) didn’t have any problems at all.
 My downfall was that I love sea urchin and I ordered some.

 Normally I only eat sea urchin at very reputable Japanese restaurants.
 But for some reason, I was very YOLO in Morocco and I paid the price for it.
 I am not suggesting to NOT eat at the seafood stalls by the port or not go to Morocco.
 If I could, I would go back in a heartbeat.
 My only suggestion is to eat well-cooked things and being mindful of everything you eat to avoid getting sick.

 Quietly dying in the back seat of our car rental on the way to the Sahara